MHMALEK/SALTOKS-CodeChallenge/README.md

  I really didn't get what you want about times.
 I just changed the times and show the diffrence between current time and the api time.
 I have developed my own Lazy Load component with  Intersection Observer API.
 I know this in not cross platform (not supporting Older  browsers or IE ) but I didn't have enough time to write a completed lazy load component. so sorry about that.

-# Thanks, Thanks for great Interview and the greate oppurtunity!
+# Thanks, Thanks for great Interview and the great oppurtunity!